ZeroniaServer/RocketRidersWiki/misc/parkour.md

 **Rocket Riders** has its own **Parkour** course beneath the Lobby!
 This is only accessible via the **[Navigation Book](https://zeroniaserver.github.io/RocketRidersWiki/misc/navigation_book)**.

 The **Parkour** course has four different sections and a checkpoint for each one.

-The sections are themed by color, from green to blue to yellow to red in that order.
+The sections are themed by color, from green to blue to yellow to red in that order, and they are relatively equal in length.

 While players are in the **Parkour**, they receive several control items* in their hotbar that they can use by dropping or offhanding:
 - **Return to Checkpoint**: A compass; sends the player to their most recent checkpoint.